Skip to main content

 Technology-Enabled Workflow Optimization

-We configure your existing technology platform to support optimized workflows, including automated eligibility checking, coding edit rules, claim scrubbing parameters, payment posting automation, and denial routing logic.
+We configure your existing technology platform to support tuned workflows, including automated eligibility checking, coding edit rules, claim scrubbing parameters, payment posting automation, and denial routing logic.
 When technology gaps exist, we identify solutions that integrate with your current infrastructure.

 04